 Stated differently, I look at all medical doctors as malpractice suspects until proven otherwise.
 They can read, but they don't understand what they read.
 They can hear, but they pay little or no attention to what their patients tell them.
 Two of my close friends died, one of cancer, and the other of a heart attack.
 Their doctors told them that "everything is fine" before they died.

 I believe I am correct when I say that the majority of physicians are"textbook doctors."
 These doctors are good at talking to their patients in English, but never or rarely good at listening to their patients in any language.
 They know little beyond what they have read in a medical textbook in school.
 Their big ego obstructs their limited critical thinking skills.
 Their relevant continuing education knowledge is almost next to nothing.
 For example, here is part of a CBC blood test of a patient from 2014-2017.

 Finally, be careful when dealing with HMO doctors.
-Some will collude with their colleague and other doctors within the system to protect each other's butt (ass) and ego whenever they can - and tell you that your lab values are "fine" even though they are not.
-They'd rather make their colleague happy than their patients - you.
+Some will collude with their colleague and other doctors within the system to protect each other's butt (ass) and ego whenever they can - and they all will tell you that your lab values are "fine" even though they are not.
+They'd rather make their friends and colleague happy than their patients - you.
 Besides, they have nothing to lose.
 Their monthly salary is guaranteed by their HMO employer.

 If they show any sign of concern in their patient, it is usually a half-hearted interest, or because of fear that they might get fired or sued for malpractice.

 I beg you - please stay away from "textbook doctors."Instead, learn and be your own smart Patient Advocate.